joe-coady/quidproquo/README.md

 - (if !fedmod logic) - create dynamic loaders for each lambda type to reduce lambda build sizes
 - ESLint plugin to make sure user yield\* before an askGenerator
 - keep lambda's warm by adding a polling event every x mins

+#### Nice Things

+- Logs
+  - Timestamps AND execution length on the log metadata
+    - visualization for how long a specific thing took to execute, similar to Performance tab in chrome

 #### OOOOHHHH Thoughts